AbbasHabib/HR-System-RestAPI/README.md

 - employee id has to be added after the uri
 - this request adds new dat data to a month
 - this day can either carry absence in current day or bonus in salary
-- **important ->** to creat a new month for an employee a day has to be added and this month date
+- **important ->** to creat a new month for an employee a day has to be added at this month date

 ![add-new-day-postman](screen-shots/add-new-day-date-by-hr-postman.JPG)

 ## Change password
 - **this request can be done by employees with HR or EMPLOYEE role**
 - old password (currentPassword) has to be correct inorder to change old password with the new one

 ![change-password-postman](screen-shots/logged-user-change-password-postman.JPG)

 ## ~~Current TodoList~~